Grant Program Guidelines

 - to facilitate communication among member guilds

 In addition, each project must incorporate a clear public impact or benefit, for example, to raise public awareness of MAFA’s (or the Guild’s) activities and resources.
-The Guild Grant program is not intended to fund an individual’s work, research or study, or to benefit a Guild’s membership exclusively.
-At a minimum, registration for MAFA-funded events shall be open to non-members of the Guild and their participation may not be unreasonably restricted.
+The Grant program is not intended to fund individual work, research or study, or to benefit a Guild’s membership exclusively.
+At a minimum, registration for MAFA-funded events shall be open to non-members and their participation may not be unreasonably restricted.

 Grant funds are distributed 50 percent at time of award and 50 percent upon approval of the final report.